QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 A configuration template must first be defined before it can be applied.
 The creation, modification, and deletion of configuration templates can be achieved by network management operations via NETCONF or RESTCONF protocols.
-The content of the configuration template must be an instantiated chunk of data.
-For example, {{temp-ex-interface}} provides an interface configuration template named "interface-type-mtu" that sets MTU as 1500 for Ethernet interfaces:
+The content of the configuration template must be an instantiated chunk of data starting from at least one top-level node in the module hierarchies.
+For example, {{temp-ex-interface}} provides an interface configuration template that sets MTU as 1500 for Ethernet interfaces:

 ~~~~
 <interfaces>